 Open Monday to Friday, 10:30am to 5pm; Saturday 10:30am to 2pm

 Sydenhams Road, Chennai City, Chennai 600003.
 Phone +91-44-25615680

 Tips for picking up cash in India

 India is a huge country with a glaring disparity between rich and poor.
-People aren’t dangerous or violent, but it’s important to be vigilant while travelling through India.
-Most people in the main centres of Mumbai and New Delhi speak English, but if you’re collecting money in the further-flung areas, it’s a good idea to take along a local.
+Most people aren’t dangerous or violent, but it’s important to be vigilant while travelling through India.
+Most people in the main centres of Mumbai and New Delhi speak English, but if you’re collecting money in more remote areas, it’s a good idea to take along a local.

 Be sure to get to your pick-up point during business hours.
 If you’re collecting a large sum of money, arrange to be dropped off and picked up by a reliable taxi service instead of walking.

 If you’re sending money to an account within the same bank, you can effect a free or low-fee transaction online or in person at your branch.
 Money transfer services require that you sign up for membership before you can make a transfer.
 They’ll ask for the following:

 - The recipient’s name, address and contact details